towolf/towolf.github.com/docs/PsychGLImageProcessing/SetAnaglyphStereoParameters.markdown

 Wherever this overlay has an alpha color value of zero, the stimulus will be shown.
 Wherever its alpha value is greater than zero, the overlays image will be shown.

+overlaywindow = SetAnaglyphStereoParameters\('CreateGreenOverlay', win\);
+... and ...
+overlaywindow = SetAnaglyphStereoParameters\('CreateBlueOverlay', win\);
+... will allow to only place the overlay info into the green color channel or blue color channel, ie., the channel not used by Red-Blue or Red-Green color anaglyph stereo.

 'GetHandle' - Return GLSL handle to anaglyph shader.
 Allows to modify the shader itself, e.g., replace it by your own customized shader.
 Only for